top of page

 ABOUT ME

-A New Jerseyan by birth, I left my childhood home at the beach to pursue my fascination with the ancient world.
+A New Jerseyan by birth, I left my childhood home at the beach to pursue my dream career in archaeology.
 I earned my BA in Archaeology and Art History from Boston University in 2008.
 In 2010, I received an MA in Near Eastern Languages and Civilizations, with a focus on archaeology, from the University of Pennsylvania.
 I then began a PhD in Near Eastern Studies at the Johns Hopkins University and graduated in December 2017.
 Throughout my education, I pursued fieldwork in various parts of the world, including Syria, Azerbaijan, Oman, Ethiopia, Iraqi Kurdistan, the UK, and the US.
-Of these locations, no where caught my heart quite like the rugged beauty, generous soul, and archaeological depths of the Sultanate of Oman.
-In my dissertation on Oman's Early Bronze Age, "Housing the Umm an-Nar: The Settlements and Houses of Bat," I use the previously under-studied third millennium occupational contexts at Bat to shed new light onto the lifeways and social organization of the Umm an-Nar society.
+Of these locations, no where captured my heart quite like the rugged beauty, generous soul, and archaeological depths of the Sultanate of Oman.
+In my dissertation on Oman's Early Bronze Age, "Housing the Umm an-Nar: The Settlements and Houses of Bat," I use the previously under-studied third millennium occupational contexts at Bat to shed new light onto the lifeways and social organization of the Umm an-Nar period society.

 RESEARCH INTERESTS

-Material identity; Household archaeology; Alternative social complexities; Material culture; Interplay of semi-mobile and sedentary groups/lifesways
+Archaeology of Mobile Peoples; Material identity; Alternative social complexities; Interplay of semi-mobile and sedentary groups/lifesways

 PROJECTS: NEW AND ON-GOING

-As one of the co-directors of the Bat Archaeological Project, I am particularly interested in Umm an-Nar settlement contexts at Bat and what those remains can reveal about ancient social organization, lifeways, and identities at the site.
+As Director of the Bat Archaeological Project, I am particularly interested in Umm an-Nar settlement contexts in the Bat landscape and what those remains can reveal about ancient social organization, lifeways, and identities at the site.
 By studying house contexts, I aim to understand Umm an-Nar society from the bottom up and from a perspective that complements the substantial insight already available from mortuary studies.

 Outside of my archaeological interests, I am a dedicated distance runner and have competed in over 20 marathons and ultra-marathons on three continents.
 When in the field, I use daily training runs as a way to organically experience the landscape.
 My runs in and around Bat have also helped me to get to know the community and to raise local awareness of BAP's research.